The Psychology Of Cutting Your Hair At Home

 Advertisement

 Whether triggered by a sense of play, a need for security, or a desire to break up the monotony of life at home, cutting our own hair is, at its core, a form of self-expression that can signal an emotional release.
-“It's emotionally exhausting to bear the weight of COVID-19,” Dr Deggs-White recognises.
+“It's emotionally exhausting to bear the weight of COVID-19,” Dr. Degges-White recognizes.
 “There's something out there that we can't even see — especially for those who don’t know someone who has been diagnosed with or who has lost a life from the virus.
 It's still got its grip on us; we're still under pressure.”

-While this pandemic has amplified the psychological drivers connected to why we cut our hair, they aren’t exactly new.
-“We know that during major life transitions — marriages, moves, illnesses, losses — women sometimes define these times with a change in their appearance,” Dr Diller points out.
-“It’s possible that cutting hair or changing styles during COVID is a way for women to use their appearance to make a statement marking this world event.”

 It’s an idea not lost on Castelar.
 “I feel like a lot of people are cutting their hair now as a way of saying, ‘Let’s start from here and move forward,’ because there really is no going back to the way that it was.
 We’re not going to go back to normal — and I don't think we should.”